aws-samples/amazon-connect-copy/README.md

 The Connect-Copy script copies components from the source Amazon Connect instance to the target instance safely, fixing all internal references.

-You may use Connect-Copy to deploy an Amazon Connect instance across environments, or to save a backup copy of the instance for restoration when required, reducing an hours-long error-prone manual job to few minutes of automated and reliable processing.
+You may use Connect-Copy to deploy an Amazon Connect instance across environments (AWS accounts or regions), or to save a backup copy of the instance for restoration when required, reducing an hours-long error-prone manual job to few minutes of automated and reliable processing.

 Ids and Arns of components copied from the source instance will be re-mapped to their corresponding components in the new instance, including: